kifriosse/astfri/libastfri-java/README.md

 # Usage
 Link library astfri-java in CMakeLists.txt

-1. Include >> #include <libastfri-java/inc/JavaSyntaxTreeBuilder.hpp>
+1. Include >> #include <libastfri-java/inc/ASTBuilder.hpp>
-2. Make a instance of TreeMaker that has parameterless constructor.
+2. Make a instance of ASTBuilder that has parameterless constructor.
 3. Then call one of functions:
     3.1 For text output call function load_file that returns string and takes string parameter for path to file.
     3.2 For uml output call function load_directory that returns string and takes string parameter for path to project directory.